nmshd/documentation/_docs_explore/60-addresses.md

 ## Examples

-Below there are a few examples for valid enmeshed Addresses.
+Below there are a few examples for valid enmeshed addresses.

 ```text
 backboneHostname: "example.com"